 Do not delay in contacting the Commission to file a claim.
 There are strict time limits in which charges of wage-and-hour violations must be filed.
 In order for the Commission to act on your behalf, you must file your wage claim within one year from the date your wages were due.
 However, as you might have other legal claims with shorter deadlines, do not wait to file your claim until your time limit is close to expiring.
-You may wish to consult with an attorney prior to filing your claim, if possible.
-Yet if you are unable to find an attorney who will assist you, it is not necessary to have an attorney to file your claim with the Commission.
+It may be helpful to consult with an attorney prior to filing your claim, but it is not necessary to have an attorney to file your claim with the Commission.

 How can I or my attorney pursue a claim in court in Utah?